rstudio/gridlayout/inst/layout-templates/README.md

 ## Considerations

-When an app is loaded into the grided layout editor all three sections are read in and parsed via `rlang::parse_expr()` in the order `layout -> ui -> server`.
+When an app is loaded into the grided layout editor all three sections are read in and parsed via `base::parse(text = <section-text>)` in the order `layout -> ui -> server`.
 This means that these sections need to stand on their own and any variables defined or packages included outside will not be seen.